Carnot: Energy-Based Verification for LLM Output

 Setup: Train per-token EBM on up to 52,296 tokens from Qwen3-0.6B (base) and Qwen3.5-0.8B (instruction-tuned) across QA and TruthfulQA datasets.
 Architecture search across linear, 2-layer MLP, 3-layer MLP, and residual network models.

-- Experiment 21: 84.5% test accuracy on base model — all architectures plateau (data-bound)
+Results: - Experiment 19: 71.8% test accuracy — first activation approach that generalizes - Experiment 21: 84.5% test accuracy on base model — all architectures plateau (data-bound) - Experiment 22: 67.2% test accuracy on instruction-tuned model

 Finding: Per-token features scale well, but instruction tuning compresses the hallucination signal.
 RLHF teaches the model to produce confident-sounding activations regardless of correctness.